 This is a long-lived and long-term project, which has been completely refactored in its history, and is now approaching its third major release.
 Currently this is just a stub page; you can find more information about the previous release in this paper: D. Fusi, A Multilanguage, Modular Framework for Metrical Analysis: IT Patterns and Theorical Issues, «Langages» 199 (2015) 41-66.

 Finally, once also the metrics layer has completed, analysis data are saved into a repository to be used by data interpretation components.
 These are composed into a set of observers, each specialized in observing one and only one phenomenon; users can build their own set of observers by picking them from builtin components or third-party plugins.
-All their observations are stored into a metrics corpus, a true database which can be later queried with any complex expression to get all the data variously combined for any type of research.
+All their observations, and their aggregations created on demand, are stored into a metrics corpus, a true database which can be queried with any complex expression to get all the data variously combined for any type of research.
 This provides a sort of live metrics laboratory available for testing hypotheses, and refining the analysis methods themselves.

 While I’m still working (in my spare time) at completing this third generation of the system, you can find a limited, live demo here, using the first components of this new generation.
 This is being refactored from the ground up and uses modern standard technologies and a distributed architecture: a RESTful web API provides the analysis functions, while this tiny web app acts as a demo frontend.
 The backend code is written in C#, using only .NET Standard modules; the API layer is a .NET Core web API; the frontend is an Angular 7 web app.